-The provider offers native app support for the Android, iOS, macOS, and Windows device platforms, covering the big 4 devices that businesses most often use.
-Manual configuration instructions are available for all 4 platforms, as well as Linux and Chromebook.
+The provider offers native app support for the Android, iOS, macOS, and Windows device platforms, covering the big four devices that businesses most often use.
+Manual configuration instructions are available for all four platforms, as well as Linux and Chromebook.

 Pricing is on a per-user basis, so your simultaneous connections allowance is limited only by the number of users you subscribe for.

 24/7 chat, email support, a trouble ticket system, and a searchable support library make up the provider’s round-the-clock customer support.